 The African leopard is showing us a tooth in this portrait photograph.
 It also gives us a quizzical look as if to say, “Really, Anette!”
 Lazing about in the long grassland, blending in well with the pieces of brown grass.
 The only thing giving its camouflage away is its prominent black spots.
 The leopard’s eyes are golden pools of amber brown.

 The females weigh between 23 – 60 kilograms, and the males weigh between 30 -91 kilograms.
-Indeed them about 30% larger than females.
+Indeed they are about 30% larger than females.

-The leopard, Panthera pardus, is in category vulnerable on the IUCN red list.
+The leopard, Panthera pardus, is in the category vulnerable on the IUCN red list.

 Feel free to explore more of our Predators’ photographs and beautiful African wildlife photography.
 Discover more like this leopard portrait photograph of other animals in pour close-up and personal portfolio.
-Our wildlife photographs you can license or purchase a fine art print.
+From my wildlife photographs, you can purchase a fine art print as a wall art print or purchase a photo license.